pquiring/jfcraft/readme.txt

 Is not compatible with the official game in anyway.

 Some parts of the game are complete but much is still left to do.
-See todo.txt for a full list.
+See todo.txt and bugs.txt for a full list.

-I've done other clones of MC using web based interfaces but they all failed.
-This time I wrote it in Java like the original and making much better progress.

 The controls are like the original.
 Plus a few extras for testing: c = toggle flying mode